avramovic/IMDbPlay/README.md

 1. Alternatively, download ZIP from GitHub (Code > Download ZIP) and unzip to the same location
 2. In Chrome, open <a href="chrome://extensions">chrome://extensions</a>
-3. Enable "Developer mode on the right side"
+3. Enable "Developer mode" on the right side

 <img src="images/dev-mode.png" width="50%" />